Tsakhiagiin Elbegdorj: Environmental protection

 The United Nations Environmental Programme awarded Elbegdorj as a Champion of the Earth for his commitment to environmental protection on 4 June 2012.
 U.N.
 Secretary General Ban Ki-moon highly appreciates Elbegdorj's contribution to the international community's efforts for ensuring sustainable development and keeping climate change issues under control, as he emphasized in his congratulatory note to Elbegdorj for his re-election as President of Mongolia on 2 July 2013.
 In addition, Elbegdorj worked as a member of the World Economic Forum's Global Agenda Council on Climate Change for the year of 2011.

 Elbegdorj declared a day as Tree Planting Day by decree on 4 April 2010 and has been organizing a tree planting campaign around the country.
 On that day organizations and people plant trees to alleviate desertification in Mongolia.
 Many non-governmental organizations and social networks support Elbegdorj's call to plant trees.
 He ordered schools to have environmental subjects in schools' curricula.
 With support from his office, students began to plant and take care of trees they planted around their schools and television serials on planting trees have been broadcast.
 On 14 May 2011, Tree Planting Day, Mongolians planted two million trees.
 The event became a tradition of planting two million trees on every Tree Planting Day annually.
-In addition, his policy includes environmentally friendly policy in mining industry.
+In addition, his policy includes an environmentally friendly policy in the mining industry.

 At the invitation of Elbegdorj, the World Economic Forum-Water Resources Group and Office of the President of Mongolia co-organized the Water Secure Future in Mongolia conference in Ulaanbaatar on 3 June 2011 in which over 100 government officials, parliamentarians, civil society and private sector representatives participated to find ways to safeguard Mongolia's scarce water resources in the context of its rapid economic growth.
-They discussed about water use in the mining, agricultural and municipal sectors, shared case studies of international good practice for boosting water efficiency and ways of safeguarding Mongolia's water supplies.
-As a result, Elbegdorj and Peter Brabeck-Letmathe, Chairman of the World Economic Forum-Water Resources Group and Member of the World Economic Forum Foundation Board, committed to form a Mongolian Water Alliance of key government entities, civil society representatives and private sector participants to support the transformation of Mongolia's water sector.
+They discussed water use in the mining, agricultural and municipal sectors, shared case studies of international good practice for boosting water efficiency and ways of safeguarding Mongolia's water supplies.
+As a result, Elbegdorj and Peter Brabeck-Letmathe, Chairman of the World Economic Forum-Water Resources Group and Member of the World Economic Forum Foundation Board, committed to forming a Mongolian Water Alliance of key government entities, civil society representatives and private sector participants to support the transformation of Mongolia's water sector.
 Elbegdorj defined the purpose of the alliance by saying "Managing our future water needs is key to sustaining Mongolia's economic growth.
 We must ensure fast and effective implementation of our National Water Plan.
 We will benefit from the international networks and experience of the Water Resources Group to help us do so."

 President Elbegdorj took part in the United Nations Climate Change Conference (COP21), in Paris, France.
 He delivered remarks at the Conference.
-Heads of State and Government of 195 countries, more than 50 thousand representatives of civil society and private sector have gathered for the Climate Change Conference which will be held in Le Bourget, from 30 November – 11 December 2015.
+Heads of State and Governments of 195 countries, and more than 50 thousand representatives of civil society and private sector have gathered for the Climate Change Conference which will be held in Le Bourget, from 30 November – 11 December 2015.